mosn/layotto/docs/en/start/faas/start.md

 > brew install redis
 > redis-server /usr/local/etc/redis.conf
 ```
-**Note: If you want external services to connect to redis, you need to modify the protected-mode in redis.conf to no.**
+**Note: If you want external services to connect to redis, you need to modify the protected-mode in redis.conf to no,At the same time, add bind * -::* to let it monitor all interfaces.**

 #### B、Start minikube in virtualbox + containerd mode
 ```